Administrative hearings must be requested within 30 days or suspension is automatic. We file immediately and fight both cases. Keep driving—call now.

 In Georgia, you’re fighting on two fronts when you get a DUI: criminal court and the Department of Driver Services (DDS).
 These are separate battles with different rules and timelines.

 You have only 30 days from your arrest to request an Administrative License Suspension (ALS) hearing or install an ignition interlock device.
 Miss this deadline, and your license is automatically suspended.
 No exceptions.
+We’ve written a detailed guide on how ALS hearings work in Georgia and what to expect at your DUI hearing.

 If you refused the breath, blood, or urine test, you’re facing a one-year hard suspension—no driving at all, not even to work.
 But refusing doesn’t mean you’re guilty, and it might actually help your criminal case.
+Learn more about what happens when you refuse a DUI test in Georgia and the consequences of refusing a breathalyzer.

 Georgia now allows many first-time offenders to avoid license suspension entirely by installing an ignition interlock device for 12 months.
 It’s expensive and inconvenient, but it can keep you driving legally while we fight your DUI charge.
+Read about license suspension after a breathalyzer refusal to understand your options.

 Bibb County